CageNic/awk/awk_for_dummies_part3.md

 ```
 ( $1 == "foo" ) && ( $2 == "bar" ) { print }
 ```
-This example will print only those lines where field one equals foo and field two equals bar.
+This example will print only those lines where field one equals foo and field two equals bar

 ### Numeric variables!
 So far, we've either printed strings, the entire line, or specific fields.
 However, awk also allows us to perform both integer and floating point math.
 Using mathematical expressions, it's very easy to write a script that counts the number of blank lines in a file